 616 - after the 1998 American Cinematheque renovations -- plus a 78 seat theatre in space excavated at the rear of the auditorium.

 540 - the expected capacity after the Netflix renovations

 A rare proscenium postcard of the Egyptian from Brian Michael McCray's Hollywood Postcards collection.
 His 400+ cards used to be on Picasa until Google decided to "retire" that platform.
 Thanks, Brian!
 Presumably the scenery we're seeing is from one of the Grauman prologues.

 The proscenium of the Egyptian in perhaps early 1923.
 It's a Mott Studios photo in the Los Angeles Public Library collection.
-The California State Library and the AMPAS Tom B'hend and Preston Kaufmann Collection also have versions.
-You can also see it with a University of Virgina "Crossroads" chapter on Cinematic Contributions -- a discussion of the Egyptian theme in movies and theatres.
+This image is one of five included in the California State Library set #01413832.
+The AMPAS Tom B'hend and Preston Kaufmann Collection also has a version.

 A c.1923 Mott Studios photo of the rear of the auditorium from the California State Library collection.